Rajadurai2/Cricbuzz_ETL_PIpeline_Airflow/README.md

    # Batsman's shot
    # BAll destination
    # other ball's information
-- I created a IPl dataset by using this pipeline [IPL_DATASET_2017-2023](https://github.com/Rajadurai2/IPL-Complete_Dataset)
+- I created a IPl dataset by using this pipeline check this [IPL_DATASET_2017-2023](https://github.com/Rajadurai2/IPL-Complete_Dataset)
 ## Tools
 ### Automation and ETL Pipeline